tmeire/tracks/cli/README.md

 ### Configuration File

-By default, the CLI looks for a configuration file named `.floral.yaml` in the user's home directory.
+By default, the CLI looks for a configuration file named `.tracks.yaml` in the current directory.
 You can specify a different configuration file using the `--config` flag.

 ### Environment Variables